-- (i) identify their disability themselves; or - (ii) disclose their disability to their employer; and - (iii) their identity must be kept confidential. - 16.6 The workplace profile should include any employees who are not in active employment; for example employees who are receiving total or partial income replacement benefits while recovering from illness or disability. - 16.7 When designated employers are setting targets, they should aim to recruit and promote and retain people with disabilities at all occupational categories and levels, as people with disabilities are often employed in low status work and tend to be promoted less often than employees without disabilities. - 16.8 If employees with disabilities are concentrated in particular occupational categories and levels, the employer should consider if its criteria for selection or performance standards could be adapted to facilitate employees with disabilities being employed in different categories and levels. - 16.9 Employers should regularly evaluate the relationship between employees and the working environment, and where necessary provide appropriate programmes to prevent injury, illness and disability and promote health and safety at work.
+- 16.5 When designated employers are compiling their workplace profile in terms of Section 19 of the Act, employees with disabilities, including people with non-visible disabilities, may choose to either: - (i) not disclose their disability status; or - (ii) disclose their disability openly to their employer; or - (iii) disclose their disability in a confidential way which assures confidentiality of their identity and their impairment and any disability related accommodation that may be requested and/or required. - 16.6 The workplace profile should include any employees who are not in active employment; for example employees who are receiving total or partial income replacement benefits while recovering from illness or disability. - 16.7 When designated employers are setting targets, they should aim to recruit and promote and retain people with disabilities at all occupational categories and levels, as people with disabilities are often employed in low status work and tend to be promoted less often than employees without disabilities. - 16.8 If employees with disabilities are concentrated in particular occupational categories and levels, the employer should consider if its criteria for selection or performance standards could be adapted to facilitate employees with disabilities being employed in different categories and levels. - 16.9 Employers should regularly evaluate the relationship between employees and the working environment, and where necessary provide appropriate programmes to prevent injury, illness and disability and promote health and safety at work.